prowe12/rundisort/README.md

 ## Dependencies:

-1) Install gfortran.
-You can install gfortran for your operating system as described here: https://fortran-lang.org/learn/os_setup/install_gfortran or here https://sourceforge.net/projects/gcc-g95/.
+1) Install gfortran via, e.g. brew install gcc.

 2) Install Python (version 3+) on your computer if you don't already have it (e.g. Anaconda install, from https://www.continuum.io/downloads).